christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 var student = Student(); // {grade: "A", age: 18}
 {% endhighlight %}

 In this case Person does not have any compositions, which means there is no delegation either.
-Lets check that:
+Lets do something about that:

 {% highlight javascript %}
 var DEFAULTS = {